jpreardon/flickr-wp-upload/worklog.md

     - Anything not uploaded in the first step becomes an issue here, duh.
 Just skipping those silently now.
 - Pretty happy with the results.
 Out of about 2,000 photos, I had less than 10 500 status errors.
 There were some errors with zero byte files from flickr, but the latest download from them looks better.
 - Noticed that the ICC profiles were not getting populated.
 Fixed that.
+- Uploaded to production site
+  - The first time I ran it, there was a fatal error after about 8 minutes: Connection reset.
+I just deleted everything and started again.
+  - The second time, it completed.
+It took just under 2 hours to process and upload about 2,000 photos.
+There were 2 500 errors.
+  - Updating meta data and adding comments took about 45 minutes.
+There was only one 500 error, with the data update, I fixed it manually.
+  - Creating the album posts and attaching photos to posts took 30 minutes, there were 2 500 errors.
+- Deleted the test site and DB

+Final thoughts...

+In the end, I spent a few evenings, and a couple solid days on this little project.
+Was it worth it?
+Yes!

+My justification: 2,001 photos were uploaded (with meta data), 31 albums were created and 150 comments ported over.
+At a conservative 3 minutes per manual upload, it would have taken about 12.5 working days for me to upload this stuff.
+Let alone assembling the albums, and the comments would have been lost.
+Plus, I learned a few things along the way (e.g. how to rotate images with Python).
+I'm also happy I kept these as separate scripts.
+That allowed me to fix the one or two errors I had between steps.

+Would I have done anything differently?
+Sure, I would have written better code, but this did what I needed it to do.
+I got one fatal error, not sure what happened there, looked network or server related.
+Probably could have handled that more gracefully.
+The only other errors I got were 500 codes from the server.
+Those I should have handled and retried automatically.

+Here are some things I would do to make these easier to use/maintain:

+- Refactor log writing into a utility function
+- Work on more types than .jpg
+- Refactor rotation code

 ## 2019-02-17